snx23d/opi-pib-tasks/README.md

 which runs tests from both tasks.

+Project is created using Google Chrome and chromedriver.exe which is present in

+opi\dependencies\chromedriver.exe

 I used VS Code IDE that I had at hand.
 Idea InteliJ or Eclipse probably would be better suitted for the job, but VS Code was perfectly fine here.